christophediericx/ArduinoCGADriver/README.md

 # ArduinoCGADriver
-ArduinoCGADriver is an Arduino sketch that drives a CGA screen directly from an Arduino (UNO) without any additional hardware.
-The code implements a (currently only monochrome - green) 100x70 resolution / framebuffer.
+Drive a CGA screen directly from an Arduino (UNO) without any additional hardware.
+The code implements a monochrome green 100x70 resolution and framebuffer.

 ![ArduinoCGADriver](https://github.com/christophediericx/ArduinoCGADriver/blob/master/Images/ArduinoCGADriverv2.png)